pdn4kd/pdn4kd.github.io/_posts/2025-02-28-research_eprvgraphs.markdown

 Histograms/PDFs (left) and CDFs (right) of the number of observations (top), SNR of a nominal 10 cm/s planet detection (middle), and minimum detectable reflex velocity k of a nominal SNR = 10 planet detection (bottom).

 # Telluric Corrections / all P-modes
-Despite the earlier atmospheric assumptions, earth's atmosphere has many shallow lines that are difficult to correct for, especially in the infrared.
-To simulate this, we consider an additional noise term added in quadrature with the instrument and photon noise ones.
-We choose values of 3 cm/s for the visible spectrograph and 115 cm/s for the NIR spectrograph, as these [follow from the literature (Wang et al 2022)](https://ui.adsabs.harvard.edu/abs/2022AJ....164..211W/abstract).
+Despite the atmospheric assumptions earlier in the paper, Earth's atmosphere has many shallow lines that are difficult to correct for, especially in the infrared.
+To simulate this, I consider an additional noise term added in quadrature with the instrument and photon noise ones.
+I choose values of 3 cm/s for the visible spectrograph and 115 cm/s for the NIR spectrograph, as these [follow from the literature (Wang et al 2022)](https://ui.adsabs.harvard.edu/abs/2022AJ....164..211W/abstract).

 (This noise term was at least extremely easy to introduce, since we already have it split out into instrument and photon noise bits.
 Just another σ^2...)